Date

 Struggling with high mortgage rates?

-Shop around lenders
+Shop around lenders and insurance

 When your mortgage is up you don’t need to re-sign with the same lender.
 It’s more convenient to do so, and that’s what most lenders count on.

 Shopping around means you can compare prices and find the best deal possible.
 It’s a good idea to get a head start on looking too, usually a few months before your mortgage is up for renewal.
 Doing so will allow you to see what’s out there early.
-If you do find something better you can use it as a negotiating piece with your current lender to see if they’ll lower their rate.
+If you do find something better, you can use it as a negotiating piece with your current lender to see if they’ll lower their rate.

 If they won’t lower their offer, you can then sign with the new lender at a better rate without having to scramble.